 Breakfast places in Budapest are still far and few between, and the ones that do exist are mostly located in downtown and cater to tourists.
 This isn't the case with Café Panini, a stylish neighborhood breakfast restaurant inside the secluded world of the hip Újlipótváros.
 There isn’t anything profoundly unique about Café Panini’s croque madams, frankfurters, or ham and eggs, but they’re tasty, reasonably priced, and they exist!
 Breakfast and brunch is served all day on weekends and until noon on weekdays, with a range of Hungarian beer and wine selections to help lift the mood.
 The crowd is easy-going, and mostly a cross section of the neighborhood.

-You will be a fan of Lumen Café if you prefer to avoid the heavily touristed streets of the old Jewish Quarter but still get a cup of specialty coffee in a hip neighborhood.
-With excellent egg-based breakfast offerings (served until noon on weekends) and a thoughtful interior design featuring concrete and wood combinations, Lumen Café is more than your average neighborhood café.
-But it's the patrons, artists and neighborhood bohemians, who give a soul to the space.
-Also be sure to check out the almost daily live concerts at Lumen, taking place inside the hall adjacent to the main area.
+You will be a fan of Lumen Café if you prefer to avoid the heavily touristed streets of the old Jewish Quarter but still get a cup of specialty coffee or craft beer in a hip neighborhood.
+With egg-based breakfast offerings (served until noon on weekends) and a thoughtful interior design featuring concrete and wood finishes, Lumen Café is more than your average neighborhood café.
+But it's the patrons, artists and neighborhood bohemians, who give a soul to the place..

 If you're looking to immerse yourself in an old school, lively, communist-era neighborhood bar in Buda, Bambi Eszpresszó should be high on your list (Ibolya Espresszó in Pest is comparable).
 What makes Bambi the real deal?
 While it doesn't follow contemporary trends, it isn’t showing off an artificial, unremembered past either – it’s a genuine throwback.
 The waiters are only nice to those patrons they find likeable, and they wear outfits that haven't been in fashion for at least 30 years.
 The red faux leather upholstery and Thonet look-alike chairs have been in place since the opening in 1961.